oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-document-understanding/workshops/4-python-sdk/4-python-sdk.md

 #### Python Code

 The following sample code involves essentially three steps:
--call CreateProcessorJob to process your sample invoice -call GetProcessorJob to get the status of the job (until final status) -call GetObject to get the response from Object Storage
+* call CreateProcessorJob to process your sample invoice
+* call GetProcessorJob to get the status of the job (until final status)
+* call GetObject to get the response from Object Storage

 ```Python
 ### Import Packages